harinisuresh21/Gitguard-cli/README.md

 The Sandbox (Danger Zone): The Docker Manager spins up an isolated container, clones the target repo, and unleashes the Playwright Spy to monitor execution.

-The Brain (Intelligence): The host streams the captured logs to the Gemini 3 API, which analyzes the evidence and returns a color-coded security verdict.
+The Brain (Intelligence): The host streams the captured logs to the LLM, which analyzes the evidence and returns a color-coded security verdict.

 # 🛠️ Tech Stack
 AI Reasoning Engine: Google Gemini 3 (Pro & Flash) + Gemini Vision